 In the Suzuki Books, which contains the collection of wonderful pieces for students, we start to see violin concerti Volume 4.
 For most of us who study the violin, the first concerto we learn is by Seitz, like we can see here.

-Unlike the pieces up to Suzuki Violin School vol.3, in vol.4, the movements get longer in which some different characters are presented.
+Unlike the pieces up to Suzuki Violin School vol.3, in vol.4, the movements (pieces) get longer in which some different characters are presented.
 By learning to express them, one can develop violin techniques as well as musicality naturally.

 Friedrich Seitz (1848-1916) was a German violinist, concertmaster and conductor. wrote eight violin concertos for students.

 Seitz uses G Major, one of the keys that makes it easier to resonate the violin.
 Some sections are in E minor and D Major in order to support its characters.